python-websockets/websockets/docs/design.rst

 For each connection, the receiving side contains these buffers:

 - OS buffers: tuning them is an advanced optimization.
-- :class:`~asyncio.StreamReader` bytes buffer: the default limit is 64kB.
+- :class:`~asyncio.StreamReader` bytes buffer: the default limit is 64 KiB.
   You can set another limit by passing a ``read_limit`` keyword argument to :func:`~client.connect()` or :func:`~server.serve()`.
 - Incoming messages :class:`~collections.deque`: its size depends both on the size and the number of messages it contains.
-By default the maximum UTF-8 encoded size is 1MB and the maximum number is 32.
-In the worst case, after UTF-8 decoding, a single message could take up to 4MB of memory and the overall memory consumption could reach 128MB.
+By default the maximum UTF-8 encoded size is 1 MiB and the maximum number is 32.
+In the worst case, after UTF-8 decoding, a single message could take up to 4 MiB of memory and the overall memory consumption could reach 128 MiB.
 You should adjust these limits by setting the ``max_size`` and ``max_queue`` keyword arguments of :func:`~client.connect()` or :func:`~server.serve()` according to your application's requirements.

 For each connection, the sending side contains these buffers:

-- :class:`~asyncio.StreamWriter` bytes buffer: the default size is 64kB.
+- :class:`~asyncio.StreamWriter` bytes buffer: the default size is 64 KiB.
   You can set another limit by passing a ``write_limit`` keyword argument to :func:`~client.connect()` or :func:`~server.serve()`.
 - OS buffers: tuning them is an advanced optimization.